sarvasvarora/sarvasvarora.github.io/index.md

 ### Currently

 Apart from the usual coursework, I'm involved with the Computer Science Undergrad Society (CSUS) and HackMcGill.
-I am also trying to learn figure skating.
+I am also trying to learn ice skating.

 ### Contact me